trankimhieu/Pipo-500px/README.md

 I take it little bit time to brainstorming about which service I will use and realize that 500px API is good one to use.
 They have [API Console](https://apigee.com/vova/embed/console/api500px)

-But one problems is they don't use standar Miltipart UPLOAD + OAuth and it take my time to reslove problems.
+But one problem is they don't use standard Multipart UPLOAD + OAuth and it takes my time to resolve problems.

 I want to add chat to this app because I think it is so wonderful.
-It like you can say WOW with you friend realtime and hope it is an increadible feature of this app.
+It like you can say WOW with you friend real-time and hope it is an incredible feature of this app.

 Now, let say about features that I worked over 72 hours